 The Pre-Primary and Primary Classes have morning circle promptly at 8:45.
 When children have arrived and settled in time for circle, they tend to be more comfortable at school because they’ve started the day off with their peers and teachers.

-- Use your key card to enter the building.
+- Always use your key card to enter the building.
 Please do NOT hold the door open for anyone else!
 (You’ll find an explanation for this under Safety below.)
-If you’ve forgotten your card, ring the doorbell and sign in on the clipboard.
+If you’ve lost your card, ring the doorbell and sign in on the clipboard.

 - Children wash hands in the hallway, or if needed, use the restroom (if needed) and wash hands in the hallway.